MarkMData/ML_classification_project/README.md

 <br>

 ![Figure 5](https://github.com/MarkMData/ML_classification_project/blob/main/images/forestplot.jpeg)
 ***Figure 5.
-Average 10-fold cross validation accuracy for the random forst model with different numbers of predictors included at each split.***
+Average 10-fold cross validation accuracy for the random forest model with different numbers of predictors included at each split.***
 <br>
 ### Support vector machines model
 The e1071 package was used to implement a SVM model with radial basis function.
 A grid of values for the cost parameter (2 raised to the power of intergers from -2 to 10) and gamma (10 raised to the power of integers from -7 to 0) using 10-fold cross validation.
 The average cross validation error is displayed in Figure 6, with the best tune occuring with a cost parameter of 512 and gamma = 0.00001.
 Using the best perfoming tuning parameters the SVM against the validation data the sensitvity was 0.844, specificity was 0.733, and accuracy was 0.789 (see Table 4 for results).